jimmypw/interviewtest/README.md

 - Create an SSH key for the user 'gilbert', add the public key to authorized_keys and test
 - Install httpd
 - start httpd and verify functionality
-- there is a second disk attached to the system. format it with a filesystem, create a persistant mount, mount it and create a file
+- there is a second disk attached to the system. format it with ext4 filesystem, create a persistant mount, mount it and create a file
 - run the mystery application /usr/local/bin/pbcak
-- identify why your mount no longer works
+- identify why your mount no longer works and attempt to recover it.

 Validation
 ==========